zanza00/random-theme-switcher/README.md

 - `randomThemeSwitcher.themeList`: a list of string with labels of themes.

+- `oneMoreTimeThemeList`: a list of themes that will be kept one more time before being changed when randomized
+  - default the material theme suite
+  - set to [ ] in order to disable this behaviour

 > __PROTIP:__ For easy setup use the command `Random Theme: Copy all installed themes in settings`

 example: